The most Significant Shrine in Sikhism

 Distance from AVS Vrindavan: Approx 70km (1hr, 50 mins)

-Naina Devi is located in Bilaspur district of Himachal Pradesh.
+Naina Devi is located in the Bilaspur district of Himachal Pradesh.
 The temple is located on top of a hill where the eyes of Sati fell when her body was cut into 51 pieces by Lord Vishnu’s chakra.
-Shri Naina Devi Temple is also known as Mahishapeeth because of defeat of demon Mahishasur by the Goddess.
+Shri Naina Devi Temple is also known as Mahishapeeth because of the defeat of the Goddess's demon Mahishasur.
 The hills of Naina Devi overlook Gobind Sagar lake.
-The lake was formed by construction of Bhakra Nangal Dam and is considered the third largest reservoir in India formed due to construction of a Dam.
+The lake was formed by constructing the Bhakra Nangal Dam and is considered the third-largest reservoir in India formed due to a dam's construction.

 Kangra Devi Mandir (Mata Shri Bajreshwari Devi)

 Distance from AVS Vrindavan: Approx 190km (4hr, 30 mins)